foreveryone1/ObsidianNotes/0 ttrpg/_Settings/Leverhulm/Sanctum.md

 non-violent solution to the conflict between the brothers the top of the bird's nest is inhabited by an angry creature that has settled into the nest a vague glimpse of shining rock can be seen below

+## the agate
+a stone that grants the user and its allies a pool of 2d6 turns to use when activated

+rogue fey

+winter and summer banded together to erect a barrier to lock him in the man starved, they maintain the barrier

 ## Tumnus